mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker-v0.7.md

 `protocol` defaults to "http" but can also be "https".

 When the emitter receives an event, it adds it to a buffer.
 When the queue is full, all events in the queue get sent to the collector.
 The `buffer_size` argument allows you to customize the queue size.
 By default, it is 1 for GET requests and 10 for POST requests.
 (So in the case of GET requests, each event is fired as soon as the emitter receives it.)
-If the emitter is configured to send POST requests, then instead of sending one for every event in the buffer, it will send a sing request containing all those events in JSON format.
+If the emitter is configured to send POST requests, then instead of sending one for every event in the buffer, it will send a single request containing all those events in JSON format.

-*Warning: `method` defaults to GET because Snowplow collectors do not currently support POST requests.*

 `on_success` is an optional callback that will execute whenever the queue is flushed successfully, that is, whenever every request sent has status code 200.
 It will be passed one argument: the number of events that were sent.